 Here’s a fun fact, technically, these little green beans tucked inside their edible green pods are neither a fruit nor a vegetable.
 Beans are classified as legumes, a type of plant that produces edible fruits and seeds.
-Snow peas, string beans, sugar snap peas, green peas, kidney beans, black beans, chickpeas and fava beans are all types of legumes.
-However they’re labeled, legumes are a healthy, low-fat way to add protein and fiber to a diet and are popular additions to vegetarian dishes for that very reason.
+Snow peas, string beans, soybeans, sugar snap peas, green peas, and peanuts, are all types of legumes.
+However they’re labeled, legumes are a healthy, low-fat way to add protein and fiber to your diet and are popular additions to vegetarian dishes for that very reason.

 Although the term “green beans” is a very commonplace and familiar way to refer to this remarkable leguminous vegetable, green beans are actually known by a wide variety of names.
 Green beans are described as having a crisp texture and a mildly sweet, grassy flavour.
 They are one of any number of beans that are eaten fresh, such as string bean and the wax or yellow bean (obviously not green at all).
 All can be eaten raw, briefly cooked – so that they remain crunchy – or cooked to complete tenderness.
 You can leave beans whole, simply snapping off the stem end, or cut them to any length you like.

 Best cooking methods You name it-steaming, simmering, stir-frying, sautéing, roasting, braising.

 When is it done?
 Your choice: Crisp-tender and still crunchy, or cooked to melting tenderness.